Praveen76/MLOps-Mini-Projects/README.md

 ## Projects

 1. [Build and deploy an advanced IBM Watson AI chatbot using Flask](https://github.com/Praveen76/Build-and-deploy-an-advanced-IBM-Watson-AI-chatbot-using-Flask) : Build an advanced chatbot, utilizing IBM Watson Assistant, IBM Watson Discovery service, Rest APIs to fetch data, Flask, etc.
+2. [CI-CD-Pipeline-using-Docker-for-Loan-Approval-Classifier-Model](https://github.com/Praveen76/CI-CD-Pipeline-using-Docker-for-Loan-Approval-Classifier-Model/): This repository demonstrates the implementation of a Continuous Integration/Continuous Deployment (CI/CD) pipeline for deploying a simple Machine Learning (ML) model using a pre-trained model and serving predictions through an API endpoint.
-2. [Build CI/CD Pipeline for ML Models using Docker and GitHub Actions](https://github.com/Praveen76/Build-CI-CD-pipeline-for-ML-models-using-Docker-and-GitHub-Actions): This repository contains code and files for orchastrating CI/CD pipeline to build and deploy a Machine Learning model for predicting the survival of Titanic passengers using FastAPI, Docker and GitHub Actions.
+3. [Build CI/CD Pipeline for ML Models using Docker and GitHub Actions](https://github.com/Praveen76/Build-CI-CD-pipeline-for-ML-models-using-Docker-and-GitHub-Actions): This repository contains code and files for orchastrating CI/CD pipeline to build and deploy a Machine Learning model for predicting the survival of Titanic passengers using FastAPI, Docker and GitHub Actions.
-3. [Dockerize ML-applications using FastAPI](https://github.com/Praveen76/Dockerize-ML-applications-using-FastAPI/): This repository contains code for creating and deploying a machine learning application using FastAPI and Docker.
+4. [Dockerize ML-applications using FastAPI](https://github.com/Praveen76/Dockerize-ML-applications-using-FastAPI/): This repository contains code for creating and deploying a machine learning application using FastAPI and Docker.
-4. [**Deploy Loan Approval Classifier Model on Azure Cloud**](https://github.com/Praveen76/Deploy-Loan-Approval-Classifier-on-Azure-cloud): Create an end-to-end MLOps pipeline on Azure Cloud for Loan Approval Classifier Model, incorporating pre-processing, model training, and deployment.
+5. [**Deploy Loan Approval Classifier Model on Azure Cloud**](https://github.com/Praveen76/Deploy-Loan-Approval-Classifier-on-Azure-cloud): Create an end-to-end MLOps pipeline on Azure Cloud for Loan Approval Classifier Model, incorporating pre-processing, model training, and deployment.

 Feel free to contribute by adding your own mini-projects to the list!